 The results of amplitude measurement indicate that the 7 μ m displacement along the line of sight makes it impossible to stabilize the compensator enough to read from the staff.
 Thus, the amplitude may determine the ability to take a measurement, but its lower values do not translate into the accuracy of the measurement directly.
-It is suspected that the direction of the vibrating leveller displacement along the line of sight is of key importance for the feasibility of measurement, both parameters should be considered in pairs - the frequency and the amplitude of vibrations.
+It is suspected that the direction of the vibrating leveller displacement along the line of sight is of key importance for the feasibility of measurements.
+When analysing the influence of vibrations to the accuracy of the measurement, both parameters should be considered in pairs - the frequency and the amplitude of vibrations.